apache/activemq/assembly/src/release/WebConsole-README.txt

 same VM as the broker.
 The console is accessibly under http://localhost:8161/hawtio/.

 The broker may ask for credentials to login the web console the first time.
 The default username and password is admin/admin.

+In the new console using hawtio, you can configure the default users, in the conf/users.properties, and conf/groups.properties files.

-You can configure this in the conf/jetty-real.properties file.
+In the old web console you can configure the default users, in the conf/jetty-real.properties file.
 And in the conf/jetty.xml file you can configure to disable login for the web consoles.

 However it's also possible to start the web console in a separate VM and connect it